-PROGRAMME OVERVIEW
+O1 PROGRAMME OVERVIEW

-The PG Diploma/MSc. in Human Factors in Patient Safety is an interprofessional programme which is open to all health professionals working in the acute hospital setting.
-The programme was launched in 2016 and has attracted consultant, senior and mid level trainee surgeons, anesthesiologists, emergency medicine physicians, obstetricians, radiologists, pharmacists, along with acute care nursing staff and quality managers.
+The online PG Diploma/MSc. in Human Factors in Patient Safety is an inter-professional programme which is open to all health professionals around the world involved in the care of hospital patients.
+The online programme, which was launched in 2016, has an interprofessional blend of consultants, senior and mid-level trainee surgeons, anaesthesiologists, emergency medicine physicians, obstetricians, radiologists, pharmacists, along with acute care nursing staff and quality managers.